Furdox/website/README.md

 **The website is powered by Vercel and every file here directly reflects the contents of [the website](https://website.furdox.tk/)**.

 ### NOTICE
-Not all of the website is located in this repo.
+Not all of the website is located on this repo.
 Things such as [redirects](https://github.com/furdox/r) are on other repos.
-This repo is mainly focused on [/website](http://furdox.tk/website) and some random things may also be placed here, but other things that might be unrelated / should have their own repos such as [/WiiGuide, a WIP portion of the website](http://furdox.tk/WiiGuide) will not be here.
+You may want to check them out too.

 # LICENSE
 ![Licence Creative Commons](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)